jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 ### Improve reaction times and athletic performance

 While I'm not longer a professional fighter, I still make it a point to stay in shape.
 I also never miss a workout.
-But like trying to maintain any daily routine, there will be days when you wake up ready to crush it and days where you’ll have no motivation.
-Struggling with daily motivation might be a sign of a deeper issue, more on [lack of motivation here](https://edlatimore.com/lack-of-motivation/).

-The key to never missing a workout is getting in the right mental state, no matter how tired or lazy I might feel.
-On days when I just don’t have it, I take GMS about an hour before I hit the gym so I’m good to go once there.
+With my routine, I'd like to think that it wouldn't take too long to get back into fighting shape.

+While I love the gym, I don't have the same type of burning motivation I had to get in there when I was doing it for a living.
+That's where GMS comes in handy, as it boosts my mood and motivation.&nbsp;

+Since I also still spar, I noticed that GMS helps with my reaction time and explosiveness.
+Now to be fair, the ingredients that seem to responsible for that are pretty standard when it comes to nootropic supplements, but as far as I can tell, what makes GMS unique is that it doesn't have any other ingredients in it that are banned by the World Anti Doping Agency (WADA).&nbsp;

 The 100mg dose of L-Theanine helps me [maintain my reaction time and mental sharpness](https://www.sciencedirect.com/science/article/pii/S1756464611000351) to get the most out of those long grueling sessions.
 Couple that with the 600mg of Alpha GPC for [boosting my growth hormone and fat oxidation](https://pubmed.ncbi.nlm.nih.gov/22673596/), and it’s how I stay in peak physical form.